jballant/webpack-strip-block/README.md

 webpack-strip-block
 ===================

-Webpack plugin to strip blocks of code marked by special comment tags
+Webpack loader to strip blocks of code marked by special comment tags